- Last updated: 06 November 2020

 - If you have other health concerns, ask your GP surgery if there are telehealth options that could help you to get medical support without leaving home.

 - Make meals and freeze them if you’re concerned about food supplies.
 Arrange for friends or family to drop off any supplies you need.
-Read the latest advice on having groceries delivered if you or someone you know is vulnerable or shielding from COVID-19.

 - Stay active around the house or garden and keep moving – even gentle exercise will benefit your health and mood.